 - vertically from grade to grade,

 - horizontally from subject to subject,

 - and biblically with a distinctly Christian worldview, optimizing teaching and learning to achieve both academic and spiritual strength in our students.

 SCOPE and SEQUENCE

-The Scope and Sequence and Reading List charts are on the Parent Resources page on the Cary Christian School web-site: www.CaryChristianSchool.org.
+The Scope and Sequence and Reading and Resources charts are on the ACADEMICS page on the Cary Christian School website: Cary Christian School or www.CaryChristianSchool.org.

 ACHIEVING ACADEMIC STRENGTH

 Academically, our curriculum: